qxyikl/ColorConsistencyProgramExample/README.md

 ## Usage

+The procedure and sample datasets can be downloaded from https://pan.baidu.com/s/11tplAx3WaHbkBvmreP85IA?pwd=20zj (Access code: 20zj)

-### 1. Sample dataset:
+### 1. Sample datasets:
-The training data is the patches of the overlapping area of the two images, which is stored in the folder 'dataset/trainingdata'.
+The training data is the patches of the overlapping area of the two images, which is stored in the folder 'datasets/trainingdata'.
 The input folder contains the target image data, and the label folder contains the reference image data.
-The prediction data is the patches of the whole target image, which is stored in the folder 'dataset/predictingdata/predict'.
+The prediction data is the patches of the whole target image, which is stored in the folder 'datasets/predictingdata/predict'.
-The folder 'dataset/predictingdata/result' is used to store the results after color consistency processing.
+The folder 'datasets/predictingdata/result' is used to store the results after color consistency processing.

 ### 2. Project Configure:
 This procedure is developed on python 3.6 (conda 4.10) under Window 10 system.